Python-GIS-book/site/source/part1/chapter-02/md/06-exercises.md

     - *Hint*: Create the empty lists before the start of the `for` loop.
 - Answer the following questions:
     - How many times was it cold in Helsinki in April 2013?
-    - How many times was it slippery?
+    - How many times was it comfortable?
     - Was it ever warm?
 <!-- #endregion -->